Follow us

 LN6 9UH

-Sensory based exercise – also known as sensory circuits are a structured series of physical exercises, carefully chosen to target different sensory systems within the body, the vestibular (balance and coordination), proprioceptive (sense of self-movement and force) and tactile (touch sensations).
+Sensory informed fitness or exercise – is a structured series of physical exercises, carefully chosen to target different sensory systems within the body, the vestibular (balance and coordination), proprioceptive (sense of self-movement and force) and tactile (touch sensations).

 They are a great way in supporting an individual’s sensory diet, helping to regulate levels of alertness and readiness for learning/work, but they are also just in general a wonderful ‘tool’ to add into any individuals weekly or daily routine, so they can carry out their everyday tasks and everyday activities with increased strength, precision and ease.